-If you meet one of the following requirements, then you’re eligible for First Tech membership.
-Work: for a high tech or telecom Sponsor Company for the State of Oregon in Lane County, Oregon Live: In Lane County Oregon Be: A vendor or contractor for an eligible group or First Tech Sponsor Company An immediate family member of someone who is eligible for membership, regardless of where you live A member of the Financial Fitness Association - See Details
+If you meet one of the following membership requirements, then come in and get wired today. ** Work: - for a high tech or telecom sponsor company - for the State of Oregon -- in Lane County, Oregon. ** Live: -- In Lane County Oregon ** Be: -- An immediate family member of a First Tech member, regardless of where you live -- A member of the Financial Fitness Association (You can enroll today!). - See Details

 I have had nothing but problems with this Credit union.
 I am telling ALL my friends and all their friends about the problems I have encountered.
 I had called to have my loan pay due dates moved to the 15th and the 20th.
 After being told the due dates were re adjusted, I called again to verify, again I was told the dates were the 15th and the 20th.
 This month I ended up overdrawn.
 Guess what happened?
 First Tech withdrew my money on the 13th anyway.
 I had to run to two different banks to straighten this out as well as call the credit union several times to figure out what happenend.
 Well the due dates were moved, to the 15th and the 20th but they still pulled the money on the 13th???
 What about this makes sense??
 They just had my money for two extra days that is the only difference it made when I called to change the due date of my loan.
 Why would I go to the trouble to do that if I wanted the money withdrawn on the 13?
 There have been several other issues that have come up since then.
 Just want everyone to know, be careful some things are not as they seem.

 I've been a member of First Technology CU since June of 1987, when it was the credit union for Tektronix.
 Back then it was a small, friendly credit union that really strived for excellent customer service.
 Over the years, I've had a number of car loans and HELOC loans through First Technology.
 For years, I was content to do all of my backing with First Technology.